Classically psh and pluriharmonic functions on Berkovich spaces: Subharmonic functions on analytic curves

 is either subharmonic on $Y$ in the sense of~\cite[D\'efinition~3.1.5]{thuillier05:thesis}, or is identically~$-\infty$. \end{defn}

-\begin{artsub} If $X$ is a smooth, connected, strictly $k$-analytic curve, then an upper semicontinuous function $u\colon X\to\R\cup\{-\infty\}$ is subharmonic in our sense if and only if it is either subharmonic in Thuillier's sense or is identically $-\infty$.
+\begin{artsub} If $X$ is a smooth, connected, strictly $k$-analytic curve over a non-trivially valued $k$, then an upper semicontinuous function $u\colon X\to\R\cup\{-\infty\}$ is subharmonic in our sense if and only if it is either subharmonic in Thuillier's sense or is identically $-\infty$.
 Indeed, if $u$ is subharmonic in our sense then one can take $k=k'$ and $Y=X$ to see that it is either subharmonic in Thuillier's sense or is identically $-\infty$.
 Conversely, if $u$ is identically $-\infty$ then it is clearly subharmonic in our sense, and if $u$ is subharmonic in Thuillier's sense then it is subharmonic in our sense by~\cite[Proposition~3.1.14 and Corollaire~3.4.5]{thuillier05:thesis}. \end{artsub}

-\begin{artsub} As a special case of~(\ref{art:recover.thuillier.subharmonicity}), if $X$ is a smooth, connected, strictly $k$-analytic curve, then a function $u\colon X\to\R$ (taking finite values) is subharmonic in our sense if and only if it is subharmonic in Thuillier's sense. \end{artsub}
+\begin{artsub} As a special case of~(\ref{art:recover.thuillier.subharmonicity}), if $X$ is a smooth, connected, strictly $k$-analytic curve over a non-trivially valued $k$, then a function $u\colon X\to\R$ (taking finite values) is subharmonic in our sense if and only if it is subharmonic in Thuillier's sense. \end{artsub}

 Here we collect the basic properties of subharmonic functions, which we will prove over the course of this section.

 \begin{prop} Let $X$ be a $k$-analytic curve and let $u\colon X\to\R\cup\{-\infty\}$ be an upper semicontinuous function. \begin{enumerate} \item \textup{(Sheafiness)}~ The subharmonic functions form a sheaf on $X$. \item \textup{(Analytic functions)}~ If $f\in\Gamma(X,\sO_X)$ then $\log|f| : X\to\R\cup\{-\infty\}$ is subharmonic. \item \textup{(Boundaries)}~ If $u$ is subharmonic on $\Int(X)$, then $u$ is subharmonic on $X$. \item \textup{(Cone Property)}~ If $u_1,u_2\colon X\to\R\cup\{-\infty\}$ are subharmonic and $\lambda_1,\lambda_2\in\R_{\geq 0}$ then $\lambda_1 u_1+ \lambda_2 u_2$ and $\max\{u_1,u_2\}$ are subharmonic. \item \textup{(Limits)}~ The infimum of a decreasing net of subharmonic functions is subharmonic. \item \textup{(Maximum Principle)}~ If $u$ is subharmonic and $u$ attains a local maximum at $x\in\Int(X)$, then $u$ is constant in a neighborhood of $x$. \item \textup{(Extension of scalars)}~ Let $k'/k$ be an analytic extension field.
 Then $u$ is subharmonic if and only if $u\circ\pi_{k'/k}\colon X_{k'}\to\R\cup\{\infty\}$ is subharmonic. \item \textup{(Functoriality)}~ Let $Y$ be a $k$-analytic curve and let $f\colon Y\to X$ be a morphism.
 If $u$ is subharmonic then $u\circ f$ is subharmonic, and the converse holds if $f$ is finite and surjective. \item \textup{(Finite Values)}~ If $u$ is subharmonic and $u(x)=-\infty$ for a non-rig-point $x\in X$, then $u\equiv-\infty$ on the irreducible component of $\Int(X)\cup\{x\}$ containing $x$. \end{enumerate} \end{prop}